Renormalization of the Quantum Stress Tensor Fluctuations and the Limits of Semiclassical Gravity

-In order to explore the regime of applicability of semiclassical gravity, it is necessary to evaluate the quantum uncertainties of the energy–momentum tensor in comparison to the expectation value of that same quantity.
+In order to explore the regime of applicability of semiclassical gravity, it is natural to consider the quantum uncertainties of the energy–momentum tensor in comparison to the expectation value of that same quantity.
 The issue would be straightforward were it not for the fact that both the expectation value and the fluctuations are divergent notions that require suitable renormalization in order to yield finite and meaningful results.

 The renormalization of expectation values of operators that are quadratic in the fundamental fields and their derivatives (such as the energy–momentum tensor of free fields) is customarily based on the Hadamard subtraction.
-An axiomatic analysis proposed by Wald \cite{Wald:1995yp} assures that the recipe is unique up to the higher order curvature terms which (aside from a finite number of them) are naturally expected to be suppressed by appropriate powers of the Planck scale.
+An axiomatic analysis proposed by Wald \cite{Wald:1995yp} assures that the recipe is unique up to the higher order curvature terms which are naturally expected to be suppressed by appropriate powers of the Planck scale.

 For operators built from higher powers of the fundamental fields and their derivatives (as in the case of the tensor product of the energy–momentum tensor with itself), subtracting a state-independent divergent quantity is no longer sufficient to eliminate ultraviolet divergences.
-In such cases, the more general framework of the operator product expansion (OPE) { appears as the consistent path to renormalization} \cite{WilsonZimmermann1972}. { In \cite{Hollands:2023txn} its generalization to arbitrary (globally hyperbolic) curved spacetimes is proposed and provides a systematic and general procedure which might even be taken as a more fundamental definition of the quantum field theory itself.}
+In such cases, the more general framework of the operator product expansion (OPE) { appears as the consistent path to renormalization} \cite{WilsonZimmermann1972}.
+In \cite{Hollands:2023txn} its generalization to arbitrary (globally hyperbolic) curved spacetimes is proposed and provides a systematic and general procedure which might even be taken as a more fundamental definition of the quantum field theory itself.

 { The evaluation of the (renormalized) fluctuations of the energy–momentum tensor, and their relevance for assessing the validity of semiclassical gravity, has been considered in the past, beginning with the work of Ford \cite{FORD1982238} and later by Ford and Kuo \cite{Kuo:1993if}, where the problem was studied for quantum fields on Minkowski spacetime.
 Explicit calculations for certain curved spacetimes admitting a Euclidean continuation were subsequently carried out by Phillips and Hu \cite{Phillips:1996em} as well as in cosmological settings (see \cite{Hu:2008rga} and references therein).
 In these works, several perspectives and definitions of energy–momentum fluctuations were proposed, often invoking non-covariant expressions formulated in terms of specific mean values of components of the energy–momentum tensor, such as the “energy density.”
 In the early debates, much of the discussion centered on the choice of appropriate criteria for the validity of semiclassical gravity, motivated by the requirement that Minkowski spacetime endowed with the Poincaré-invariant vacuum should constitute a consistent solution of the corresponding field equations.